andremann/DataHub-workshop/Stream-data-and-iot/README.md

 #### Requirements for this task
 - Dataset: https://download.elastic.co/demos/kibana/gettingstarted/accounts.zip

+*Note:* the dataset has been loaded already on the virtual machine.

 #### What to do
 1. Load the dataset on Elasticsearch
 `curl -H 'Content-Type: application/x-ndjson' -XPOST 'localhost:9200/bank/account/_bulk?pretty' --data-binary @accounts.json`